sphars/math-sheets/README.md

 ## Development

 This site is built with Typescript and Vite.
+Only requirement is Node v20+.
 To run locally, clone the repo, then

 ```
 cd math-sheets